 • Maintain consistent moisture during germination.

-• Germination is slow and erratic—expect sprouts to appear in 4–12 weeks, sometimes longer.
+• Germination is slow and erratic—expect sprouts to appear in 30-180 days, sometimes up to 12 months.

 Watering: